Our Services

 Helpful Resources

-Palpitations in pregnancy are common and often harmless, but if symptoms are frequent, severe, or due to an arrhythmia, metoprolol may be recommended and is generally considered relatively safe in pregnancy and breastfeeding when the benefits outweigh risks.
+Palpitations during pregnancy are common and usually harmless.
+However, when palpitations are frequent, severe, or caused by an arrhythmia, doctors may prescribe metoprolol, a beta-blocker generally considered relatively safe during pregnancy and breastfeeding when benefits outweigh risks.

 Heart palpitations during pregnancy can feel alarming.
 Many women describe them as a racing heart, fluttering, pounding, or skipped beats.
 In most cases, palpitations during pregnancy are harmless and related to normal body changes.
 However, when symptoms are frequent, severe, or linked to an underlying heart condition, medication such as metoprolol may be recommended.